Downes/gRSShopper/README.md

 OR, run from the GitHub repository:
 ==================================

 Process: run docker-compose to create two Docker containers, one for the application and one for the database.
-If you want to build from GitHub code then you need to use docker-compose-with-build.yml - copy it to docker-compose.yml (replacing or backing up the existing docker-compose.yml) then execute the build with the docker-compose command.
+Running it from GitHub will clone the files.
+Then  and build the image and execute the build with the docker-compose command.

 ```